denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.
 Dependencies for certain packages, and their versions, are placed in parentheses.
-Some references were chosen based on what was recommended on the tool's online help page.
+Some references were chosen based on what was recommended on the tool's online help page/documentation.

 | Tool | Version | Reference(Harvard Style) |
 |------|---------|-----------|